andychase/codebook/topics/info/terms.md

 13 Copyright Complaints
 -----------------------

-Tech Store Club respects copyright, and we prohibit users of the Services from submitting, uploading, posting, or otherwise transmitting any Content on the Services that violates another person’s proprietary rights.
+Snap Notes Collective respects copyright, and we prohibit users of the Services from submitting, uploading, posting, or otherwise transmitting any Content on the Services that violates another person’s proprietary rights.